Tribes of Arabia: Genealogical tradition

 The Hawazin tribe and the Quraysh tribe are considered ‘Adnani Arabs.
 Much of the lineage provided before Ma'ad relies on biblical genealogy, so questions persist concerning the accuracy of this segment of Adnanite Arab genealogy.
-Adnanites are believed to be the descendants of Ishmael through Adnan but the traditional Adnanite lineage doesn't match the biblical line exactly.
-According to Arab tradition, the Adnanites are called Arabised because it is believed that Ishmael Spoke Aramaic and Egyptian then learnt Arabic from a Qahtanite Yemeni woman that he married.
+Adnanites are believed to be the descendants of Ishmael through Adnan but the traditional Adnanite lineage does not match the biblical line exactly.
+According to Arab tradition, the Adnanites are called Arabised because it is believed that Ishmael spoke Aramaic and Egyptian then learnt Arabic from a Qahtanite Yemeni woman that he married.
 Therefore, the Adnanites are descendants of Abraham.
 Modern historiography "unveiled the lack of inner coherence of this genealogical system and demonstrated that it finds insufficient matching evidence".

-History
+Pre-Islamic history

-Early history
+Earliest known activity

-The tribes of Arabia engaged in nomadic herding and agriculture since 6000 BCE.
-By about 850 BCE, a complex network of settlements and camps was established.
+The tribes of Arabia were engaged in nomadic herding and agriculture by around 6000 BCE.
+By about 1200 BCE, a complex network of settlements and camps was established.
+Kingdoms in the southern region of Arabia began to form and flourish.
 The earliest Arab tribes emerged from Bedouins.
-A major source of income for these people was the taxation of caravans, and tributes collected from non-Bedouin settlements.
+A major source of income for these people was the taxation of caravans, as well as tributes collected from non-Bedouin settlements.
 They also earned income by transporting goods and people in caravans pulled by domesticated camels across the desert.
 Scarcity of water and of permanent pastoral land required them to move constantly.